what does ambienoise mean?

-Ever take sleeping medication?
+Ever take a sleep aid?
 If you have, you know that swirly, effervescent feeling you get right before you fall asleep.

 Now what if you could take those experiences and use it to make art- doesn't matter if it's music, painting, creepy stuffed animals....